dkrizic/docker-observium/README.md

 # Docker container for Observium Community Edition

-Observium is a Network Monitoring system that uses SNMP to discovery details about each hosts and display graph about memory, CPU and other details.
+Observium is a Network Monitoring system that uses SNMP to discover details about each host and display graphs about memory, CPU and other details.
 Find more information at http://www.observium.org.

 This Docker image is multi architecture.
 Supported archtictures include: